How to Create a Company Cancellation Policy [With Examples]

 - Existing clients when they book a new appointment with you

-- Any ongoing clients if the policy is applicable to them
+- Any ongoing clients in a separate email or document if the policy applies to them

 How to prevent cancellations

-The best way to avoid cancellations is to get ahead of them.
-Prevent last-minute cancellations by:
+The best way to avoid a missed appointment or cancellations is to get ahead of them.
+Prevent last minute cancellations by:

-By staying on top of cancellations before they become a problem, you’ll benefit from a fuller work schedule and more profit for your service business.
+By staying on top of cancellations before they become a problem, you’ll benefit from a fuller work schedule and a better bottom line for your service business.